silvermine/serverless-plugin-cloudfront-lambda-edge/README.md

       * origin-request
       * viewer-response
       * origin-response
-   * **`pathPattern`** (optional): a string, the path pattern of one of the cache behaviors in the specified distribution if you want this function to be associated with a specific cache behavior.
+   * **`pathPattern`** (optional): a string or CloudFormation reference to a string, the path pattern of one of the cache behaviors in the specified distribution if you want this function to be associated with a specific cache behavior.
 If the path pattern is not defined here, the function will be associated with the default cache behavior for the specified distribution.

 You can also apply global properties by adding the `lambdaAtEdge` property to your `custom` section of your `serverless.yml`. **Note:** This section currently only supports